Jashansimak/Jashansimak.github.in/README.md

 there are 3 steps to download Linux.
 1st step is  to download Virtualbox.
-2nd step is  to download Microsoft c++ visual download 3rd step is download ubnut desktop
+2nd step is  to download Microsoft c++ visual download 3rd step is download ubnut desktop.